alex-maleno/Fuzzing-Module/README.md

  - After this is done - run through the setup of the VM and open it up, and run the image.
 After you run, you should get a login screen - the default credentials to enter are a username and password of `kali`.
 Then, follow the next set of steps in order to download Sourcetrail in your VM.

-## Sourcetrail Download
- - In order to download Sourcetrail, which we can use to walk through and analyze code, go to the [Sourcetrail github](https://github.com/CoatiSoftware/Sourcetrail/releases) and download the release that is compatible with your operating system.
-Then run through the setup on your computer and open up the app.

-## Creating a Container to Fuzz Code

-1. Start the docker container for AFL++ using the Docker app on your desktop
-2. Within the command line, type: `docker ps`
-    - This will output the running docker containers on your machine at the moment, so copy the `CONTAINER ID` for the AFL++ container that is running
-3. Next, with your copied container ID, type: `docker commit [container id]`
-    - This will output a SHA256 hash of the committed container.
-Copy the first portion of the commit hash, try to get at least 7 characters
-4. Lastly, to start the AFL++ container with the code we want to fuzz, navigate to the top directory of the code you want to fuzz.
-Then type: `docker run --rm -it -v $(pwd):/[name of the directory you are adding to the container] [the commit hash that you copied in the previous step]`
-    - If you don't want to navigate to the directory of the code you want to fuzz, you can replace $(pwd) with the *full path to the directory you want to fuzz, starting at your home directory*
-    - If the terminal prints the following error, add "quotation marks" around the $(pwd):/\[directory\] ... _docker: invalid reference format: repository name must be lowercase.
-    - For example, the complete command looks something like the following: docker run --rm -it -v "/Users/george/Desktop/CS Capstone/capstone/medium-level-to-fuzz":"/Users/george/Desktop/CS Capstone/capstone/medium-level-to-fuzz" f9a71912b4 (note, the directory pathway in this context is /capstone/PX4-Autopilot/PX4-Autopilot/ ~ all the actual files ~ )

-## Running AFL++

-1. Within the /AFLplusplus directory (you should start here in the container when you start it), `make` the executables (this may take a few minutes, be patient)
-2. Once done building the AFLplusplus executables, navigate to the folder of the code you want to fuzz.
-You will need to go up a directory from /AFLplusplus (cd ..), and then cd into [name of the directory you are adding to the container] from step 4 of "Creating a Container to Fuzz Code".
-3. Create a build directory (standard practice to name it build)
-4. cd into build
-5. Add AFL++ tooling to the compiler for your executable: CC=/AFLplusplus/afl-clang-lto CXX=/AFLplusplus/afl-clang-lto++ cmake ..
-    - afl-clang-lto/++ are just one example of compilers you can use with AFL++ - different compilers have different examples.
-You can use any of the compilers within the /AFLplusplus directory, and the CXX variable name is always the same as the CC variable, with ++ appended to the end
-6. make (make) the files in build
-7. /AFLplusplus/afl-fuzz -i [full path to your seeds directory] -o out -m none -d -- [full path to the executable, i.e. /code/build/testapp]
-    - If you don't have a seed directory to begin with, you can populate files using the dd command, i.e. dd if=/dev/urandom of=seed_i bs=64 count=10
-    - You can read more about the dd command at this [Stack Exchange post](https://unix.stackexchange.com/questions/33629/how-can-i-populate-a-file-with-random-data)

-TODO: organize the table of contents into sections and subsections by phase (0,I,II, etc)
-TODO: make the links open in a separate window??

-# Phase I: Building Targets

-## On Mac

-TODO: building on mac and bugs to look for

-## On Windows

-When going through the process of building our targets on Windows, we had compatibility issues with Sourcetrail that prevented the files in our targets from being indexed properly by Sourcetrail.
-This issue was remedied through the use of a virtual machine.
-As mentioned previously, we used Kali Linux with VMWare/VirtualBox, however any VM should work as a solution.
-If you are not familiar with VMs, we will walk through using Kali Linux with VMWare and VirtualBox in this guide.

 ### VirtualBox